 Free To Grow

-We are proud to launch the Children’s Foundation Free to Grow Program (formerly Free to Play) for funding in 2019.
-The Free to Grow Program will still fund recreational activities like sports, arts and camps, and starting in 2019, it will also fund life-skill development activities such as babysitting, driver's education training, tutoring and more.
+The Children’s Foundation Free to Grow Program (formerly Free to Play) funds recreational activities like sports, arts and camps, as well as life-skill development activities such as babysitting, driver's education training, tutoring and more.
 Funds are available for the activity of the child’s choice as long as the activity will benefit and enrich their own personal development.

 Why Do We Exist?